collabassess/togetherjs/README.md

 TogetherJS is a service for your website that makes it surprisingly easy to collaborate in real-time.

+togetherjs-for-OPENEDX branch -

+added code to save specific events to mlab, check hub/server.js for more info

 ### To be used with With OPEN_EDX, installing on a custom hub: